 Over the course of many bike trips and sightseeing holidays in Europe, I’ve learned (the hard way) what to bring and what to leave home.
 When you plan a cycling vacation, keep in mind that if your tour involves multiple hotel stays, your tour operator may restrict you to one piece of luggage and one carry-on bag which will travel to each hotel in a cramped van.
 If you are traveling by barge, there’ll be no daily luggage transfers but you’ll still want to pack the smallest piece of rolling luggage you can so you can move around freely in your cabin.
 Packing cubes will allow you to group similar items together, saving time and space.
 Pack a foldable tote or small duffel (that expands no larger than carry-on size) and you’ll have space for souvenirs you pick up along the way.

-Read on for my packing suggestions and explanations, with click-able links if you want to know where to shop for them.
-Check out this printable Packing Light List .
+Read on for my packing suggestions and explanations, then check out this printable Packing Light List .
 Then, trust me, pack light.
 You’ll thank me.

 Easier on your back than a duffel bag, it does double duty as a carry-on bag if it also meets your airline’s size requirements.

 Thankfully, today’s cycling apparel not only keeps you cooler, but it’s also made of fast drying material.
 Be sure to pack some laundry detergent that’s made for technical apparel or plan to buy some when you arrive.

 - cycling shoes (if you plan to also bring your pedals) or running shoes (if you’ll be riding hybrid touring bikes with platform pedals)

 - chamois cream to prevent chafing which can occur during a long day in bike shorts!

 - headbands or cycling caps to manage sweat under your helmet

 - helmet, if not provided by your tour operator…Many Europeans ride without them.
 This is one of those times you should not embrace local customs.
 There’s no shame in riding safe.